froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-upgrade-how-to-for-Developers.md

 Sometimes, you could face with error like:
 > openy.terms_and_conditions.schema depends on the Open Y module that will not be installed after import.

-Please, ensure that module, connected with this config is enabled.
+In this case, please, ensure that module, connected with this config is enabled.
 To make it happen, please execute this command:
 `drush ev “Drupal::service(‘module_installer’)->install([‘module_with_problem’]);”`